arnodel/jsonstream/README.md

 (same with e.g. `head`).

 The `jp` tool automatically handles JSON Lines input.
-You can change the indentation level with the `-indent` flag.
+You can change the indentation level with the `-json-indent` flag.
 Set to a positive number, 0 for no indentation, a negative number will cause `jp` to output everything on one line, saving you precious vertical space.